Terms & Conditions for renting Hartwell as a Holiday Let (Vs7.7)

 The Lead Guest must be a responsible adult over the age of 21, and they must be one of the guests who will be staying during the booking, unless an alternative arrangement has explicitly been agreed by the owner in writing.
 The information the Lead Guest supplies on the booking form / at the time of booking, must be accurate to the best of their knowledge as it will form the basis of the rental agreement.
 Details provided must include the Lead Guest’s name, permanent address, date of birth, and a list of all guests who will be staying (including the ages of any children,) as well as details of any pets they wish to bring.

 Any deliberately inaccurate, misleading or incomplete information provided may lead to forfeiture of deposit and/or rental money, and cancellation of the booking.

-Once the booking form and required initial payment are received, the Owner will issue the Lead Guest with a booking summary confirming the inclusive dates, rental amount charged and a reminder of these Terms and Conditions.
+Once the booking form and required initial payment are received, the Owner (or 3rd party agency) will issue the Lead Guest with a booking summary confirming the inclusive dates, rental amount charged and a reminder of these Terms and Conditions.
 A payment schedule, where applicable, will also be provided.
 Payment of deposit and/or other rental monies denote the acceptance of these Terms and Conditions by the guest.